-Coupled General Circulation Models have two subcomponents, one for the atmosphere and another for the oceans.
-Each of them is a four-dimensional model, consisting of three spatial dimensions plus time.
-The spatial dimensions form a grid, akin to sets of boxes piled above and below each other, one set for the earth's surface, one for the oceans, and one for the atmosphere.
+Coupled General Circulation Models are imaginative reconstructions of the earth's climate system made up of four dimensions, consisting of three spatial dimensions plus time.
+These form a grid, as shown just above, akin to sets of boxes piled above and below each other, one set for the earth's surface, one for the oceans, and one for the atmosphere.
 The atmospheric grid may have as many as 20 vertical layers and the oceanic, 30.
 Enormous amounts of data generated by the whole set of boxes are inputted into the model, which is why running the model requires the use of the largest supercomputers available.
 The data include measurement of such factors as water vapor, solar radiation, wind, clouds, ocean circulation, albedo (reflectivity off ice and snow), heat, atmospheric gases, and others.

 The great complexity of the models is made necessary because all of the three spatial components (land surface, atmosphere, and oceans) continuously interact with each other, as do some of the separate factors, which means that all the positive and negative feedback loops among them must be described and measured.
 The CGCMs use equations drawn from the principles of physics, notably thermodynamics and fluid dynamics, to specify how these interactions occur.
 Results from running such models are designed to give as accurate a picture as possible of how and why the earth's climate changes over time.
 The results are simulations, that is, re-enactments or imitations of the complex natural processes which, scientists believe, actually give rise to the climatic events we experience in real life.